Flexural deformations and collapse of bilayer two-dimensional crystals by interlayer exciton

 The leading omitted term is $\propto x^{3}$ with a numerically small coefficient.
 After substitution of the analytical expression from Eq.~(\ref{f_approx}) to the Eq.~(\ref{fg}) we obtain the shape of the layer

 The analytical expressions are plotted in Fig.~\ref{fig:3Dscheme} by dashed lines.
 One can see a very good agreement between the numerics and analytical approximations.
-Note that an interplay of the flexural fluctuations of the layers and anharmonicity can result in renormalization of $B$ and $Y$, see appendix~\ref{app:fluct:renorm} for details.
+Note that an interplay of the temperature-induced flexural fluctuations of the layers and anharmonicity can result in renormalization of $B$ and $Y$ for sufficiently small wavevectors, $q<q^{*}$ with the temperature-dependent $q^{*}$, see appendix~\ref{app:fluct:renorm} for details.